-Experienced PTSD Lawyer
+Experienced South Carolina PTSD Lawyers

 When we think of post-traumatic stress disorder (PTSD), most of us think of military personnel or others who have been in war zones.
 But many other catastrophic events can result in symptoms of PTSD for those involved.
 Automobile accidents, boating accidents, airplane crashes, train derailments, acts of violence, and even severe bullying can cause PTSD.
 In fact, current literature estimates that 8% of the general U.S. population meets the criteria for PTSD.
 Any overwhelming life experience can trigger PTSD, especially if the event feels unpredictable and uncontrollable.